SwapnilAryan97/Swapnil_Sinha_Portfolio/README.md

 * The data represent a classic signal processing setup that has resisted traditional methods.
 * The objective is to predict the time for any volcanic eruption based on the data sent by various sensors around volcanoes.
 * The shifts in the techtonic plates are measured by sensitive vibrational sensors and these vibrations in the form of raw data is injected into the model and an approximate time is projected.
+* There is 29GB of data on which calculations have to be done.
+* The data is transformed and dimentionality reduction is performed for our regression model.
+* XGBoost regression is performed on the transformed data and the result is predicted and compared.

 ![](https://github.com/SwapnilAryan97/Swapnil_Sinha_Portfolio/blob/main/images/Unknown.png)